Fiora (musician): Education

-Classically trained in singing and violin, Fiora won a scholarship to the Queensland Conservatorium Griffith University completing a bachelor's degree in music performance with Professor Janet Delpratt, graduating in 2001.
+Classically trained in singing and violin, Fiora won a scholarship to the Queensland Conservatorium Griffith University, completing a bachelor's degree in music performance with Professor Janet Delpratt, graduating in 2001.

 Early career

-Fiora made her professional debut in opera with Opera Queensland, and as soloist with orchestra performing Handel's Messiah with the Queensland Orchestra in 2001.
+Fiora made her professional debut in opera with Opera Queensland, and as a soloist with orchestra performing Handel's Messiah with the Queensland Orchestra in 2001.
 With a preference for chamber works and lieder, she performed most often in recital with her longtime friend, pianist and composer Paul Hankinson.
 Increasingly frustrated with the world of classical music, Fiora began writing her own music in 2002.
-Together with Hankinson, she began setting the texts of Australian poet Judith Wright.
+Together with Hankinson, she began setting the texts of the Australian poet Judith Wright.
 In 2003, the pair released the classical album Art Songs, which included an original setting of "The Watcher".

 Fiora slowly turned her attention to writing music.
-After working on various soundtracks for TV and documentary film, she began moving into songwriting and dance music.
+After working on various soundtracks for TV and documentary films, she began moving into songwriting and dance music.